-- A partnership in which 80% or more of the interest in the partnership's capital or profits is owned or controlled, directly or indirectly, by the taxpayer. - A corporation in which 80% or more of the voting stock is owned or controlled, directly or indirectly, by the taxpayer. - A corporation that owns or controls, directly or indirectly, 80% or more of the voting stock of the taxpayer. - A corporation in which 80% or more of the voting stock is owned or controlled, directly or indirectly, by the entity that owns or controls, directly or indirectly, 80% or more of the voting stock of the taxpayer.
+- A corporation in which 80% or more of the voting stock is owned or controlled, directly or indirectly, by the taxpayer. - A corporation that owns or controls, directly or indirectly, 80% or more of the voting stock of the taxpayer. - A corporation in which 80% or more of the voting stock is owned or controlled, directly or indirectly, by the entity that owns or controls, directly or indirectly, 80% or more of the voting stock of the taxpayer.